muazzam-akhtar/cub3D-Linux/Raycasting Algorithm/ReadMe.md

         Note: It's upto you how much distance you want for your player to cover.

 ## Wall Collision:
   To fix wall collision, what I did was I placed four arcs around my player which can detect a wall.
-Just like the rays but this time we will have the specific distance away from the player's psoition, for example for one arc for forward wall collision we will calculate 7 coordinates.
-We can have an initial angle about angle of the player - 35 degrees.
+Just like the rays but this time we will have the specific distance away from the player's position, For example: Forward wall collision will carry an arc.
+For that arc, we will calculate 7 coordinates.
+Initial angle will be the angle of the player - 35 degrees.
 Based on the angle we can have coordinates:

-    w_x(A variable for the x-coordinate of the wall collision detector), w_y(A variable for the y-coordinate of the wall collision detector), w_angle(Angle of this wall_detector variable) w_x = x_coordinate of the player + cos(w_ang) * constant w_y = y_coordinate of the player + sin(w_ang) * constant;
+    w_x(A variable for the x-coordinate of the wall collision detector), w_y(A variable for the y-coordinate of the wall collision detector), w_angle(Angle of this wall_detector variable)
+    constant is for how much distance we want from the player to detect the wall.(Your Choice)

+    w_x = x_coordinate of the player + cos(w_ang) * constant
+    w_y = y_coordinate of the player + sin(w_ang) * constant;
     Initial value of w_ang = angle of the player - 35 degrees.